 The normal sound exhibits are also fascinating, like you can scream in a sound booth and find out how loud you yell – I can get almost as loud as an elephant, so I’m in no danger of being abducted any time soon.😉 You can also learn how you can “hear” through your bones by leaning your skull against an exhibit and still hearing music, another shows you what it’s like to have partial hearing loss up to being nearly deaf and even a hearing test (my hearing is perfect at all four decibel levels they test – clearly, my problem is just selective listening)😝.
 I’d recommend Audioversum if you enjoy learning about your senses in a fun and interactive way (great for kids too).
 I made it through everything in the hour I had, but it would have been better to have even more time.

 Since the Stadtturm (City Tower) was open an hour later, I made it my final stop.
 I have begun to wonder why I always feel that climbing a zillion stairs is a great way to spend a weekend or vacation though – these tight spiral staircases make me a little dizzy on the way down!
 This one is clever though in that it’s a double-helix, so a completely separate flight up and down.

 It’s just above the famous Gold Roof, where the NYE festivities had already started.
 It was kind of fun to enjoy the early music in Innsbruck, but to end the day in another city.
-Plus, there was a serious issue with sexual assaults in Innsbruck that night (11 out of the 16 reported in Austria when I saw the coverage) and mostly of women alone, so I’m perhaps glad that it was easier and cheaper to fly home from Vienna.
+Plus, there was an issue with sexual assaults in Innsbruck that night (11 out of the 16 reported in Austria when I saw the coverage) and mostly of women alone, so perhaps it was better than I’d found it easier and cheaper to fly home from Vienna.